 School-sponsored Events (such as, but not limited to, athletic events, dances, or performances).
-Foods and beverages offered or sold at school-sponsored events 30 minutes before or 30 minutes after the school day will not have to meet the nutrition standards for meals or for foods and beverages sold individually (above).
+Foods and beverages offered or sold at school-sponsored events outside the school day will meet the nutrition standards for meals or for foods and beverages sold individually (above).